flatsurf/sage-flatsurf/doc/news/category.rst

 * Removed undocumented and untested method ``delaunay_single_join()`` from surfaces.

 * Removed the ``_label_comparator`` from surfaces since it did not produce a consistent ordering on different architectures.
-There is now a ``min`` on labels, e.g., on a ``LabeledView`` which just uses the builtin ``min`` when it works and otherwise compares the ``repr`` of the labels.
+There is now a ``min`` on labels, e.g., on a ``LabelView`` which just uses the builtin ``min`` when it works and otherwise compares the ``repr`` of the labels.
 This approach also has problems (see documentation) but at least it is not platform dependent on the most common inputs such as polygons labeled by strings or numbers.

 * Removed the untested ``standardize_polygons()`` for infinite type surfaces.